 - Have the team create positive and informative promotions.
 Have each member of the team come up with a list of topics that you can cover.
 Then have them each take a topic and write a blog.
-Then they can take that blog and turn it into a short video for Social Media, and then a newsletter clip, and so on.
-Have them use their empty spots to work on this.
+Then they can take that blog and turn it into a short video for social media, and then a newsletter clip, and so on.
+Have them use their empty time slots to work on this.

-- Don’t just market on Social Media (it’s a great tool but shouldn’t be your only option) because you’re going to need to build trust along with increasing someone’s interest.
+- Don’t just market on social media – While it’s a great tool, it shouldn’t be your only option.
+You’re going to need to build trust along with increasing someone’s interest.
 Getting past patients to return and getting them to refer others is a great option because there’s already a level of trust that you need when people are afraid to leave their homes.
 So, have the team send letters and call your past patients.
-Have them ask how the patient is doing since the last time they were there.
+Ask how the patient is doing since the last time they were there.
 If they’re having pain or problems, the clinician can work to get them on the schedule.
-If they’re doing great, then they can ask them for a referral.
+If they’re doing great, they can ask them for a referral.
 It’s important we start with this population as there’s a basic level of trust.

-- Have them reach out the drop offs – Any patient who dropped out in the last 6-12 months can be called.
-Find out how they’re doing and if there’s any issue noted, get them in for a check-up and reassessment.
+- Have them reach out the drop-offs – Any patient who dropped out in the last six to 12 months can be called.
+Find out how they’re doing and if there’s any issues noted, get them in for a check-up and reassessment.

 - Make sure you let everyone know you’re open and here to help – More people are off work right now and that means that they can come in.
-So, if they aren’t in a high risk group and they’re not sick, you need your team to encourage them to come in.
+So, if they aren’t in a high risk group and they’re not sick, your team should encourage them to come in.

 – Create a ‘Honey-Do’ List For Your Team –